transcom/mymove/docs/swagger_redux.md

 }
 ```

+Note that the above use of defining an inline event handler for `onClick` is not considered a
+best practice.
+This technique is used above only for its brevity.

 ## Improved debugging experience

-By directing all Swagger Client calls through the `request` function, we can have a centralized place to manage how to track
+By directing all Swagger Client calls through the `swaggerRequest` function, we can have a centralized place to manage how to track
 the lifecycle of the request.
 This allows us to dispatch actions to Redux that represent these events, currently `@@swagger/${operation}/START`, `@@swagger/${operation}/SUCCESS` and `@@swagger/${operation}/FAILURE`.
 These actions will appear in the Redux debugger along with any other state changes.

 ## Redux store data layout